Junduo123/Analysis-of-Effectiveness-of-branded-paid-search./README.md

 **Useful Code:** We use R language as our analytical tool to conduct statistical test for this challenge: [Code.Rmd](https://github.com/Junduo123/Analysis-of-Effectiveness-of-branded-paid-search./blob/master/2019_MMA_Datahon%20copy.Rmd)

 Our Team's submission to the Datathon held at University of Toronto, Oct 9 2019.
-Won Third place
+Third place Finalist